bethcha/newsoverview/README.md

 ```python
 protests = Protests().call_protests()
 ````
-**Please note that titles in languages other than english are translated, which means that these functions take slightly longer to run**
+**Please note that titles in languages other than English are translated, which means that these functions take slightly longer to run**

 * Finding all **aeroplane, flight,** and **travel restriction**-related news in the past 12 hours:
 ```python